-In fact, in 2008 alone, there were 1348 stair-related deaths in Australia, accounting for 0.9 per cent of fatalities.
+In fact, in 2008 alone, there were 1348 fall-related deaths in Australia, accounting for 0.9 per cent of fatalities with 52 being on and from stairs and steps.
 Stairs are also much more likely to cause an injury than an elevator, or even walking on even ground.
 The American Journal of Medicine found in a 23-year study of stair-related injuries that there were 3000 injuries per day that required a hospital visit, equalling around one injury every 30 seconds.
 They also found stair-related injuries to be common across every age group – affecting men, women and children in similar numbers.

 If elevators are used safely and correctly, there should present almost no risk.
 However, there are a few simple rules everyone stand by when getting into a lift, to make it as safe as possible: